Skeletonxf/Skeletonxf.github.io/source/markdown/_multipleInheritance.md

 ## Implementations

 The scenario I had was somewhat similar to the simplified examples in Java above.
 I had an object which was a box2d body/shape/fixture, and I wanted to give it other methods for handling AI logic.
-In this scenario, the library you are  using has given your object a metatable for box2d updates, and you want to also be able to call your logic code on it.
+The library I was using had already given my object a metatable for box2d updates and I want to also call my logic on it.

 ```lua
 -- 'class' table